titola/neuropa/README.md

 ### Infrared and plasmonic laser

-I'm experimenting with the use of DVD's to reflect the radiation.
-I have discovered that if I change the arrangement of one or more DVD's, I can vary the distribution and the granularity of the tinnitus.
+I discovered that if I change the arrangement of one or more DVD's, I can vary the distribution and the granularity of the tinnitus.
 I was astonished when I found traces of humidity under the DVD placed at night near my shoulder and the upper part of the head.
-For this reason, I want to discover if the thugs are also using NIR (Near Infrared) and plasmonic laser (spaser) with techniques similar to SCULPS (Scalable Compact Ultra-short Pulse Laser Systems).

 The DVD's help me to locate the rays directed to some body parts, in particular the feet, the backbone when I sleep on one's side, the shoulders and the head.
-The rays that hit on the feet cause a tremor and the perception of a noise.
-If I place a DVD on the ankle and move it in the direction of the rays, the tremor and the noise vanish (sometimes a probably programmed voice curses when I rapidly point the source of the vibration).
+The rays that hit on the feet and the lateral part of the knee cause a tremor and the perception of a noise.
+If I place a DVD on the ankle and move it in the direction of the rays, the tremor and the noise vanish.

 Often, when I open my eyes I see luminous oscillations of about 4 or 5 Hz (sometimes it also occurs outdoor but the light is more intense).